KRFOSS/kali-docs/arm/cubox/index.md

 The [CuBox](https://www.solid-run.com/product/cubox-carrier-base/) is a low end, low cost ARM computer.
 Despite its less-than-stellar specifications, its affordability makes it an excellent option for a tiny Linux system and it can do far more than act as a media PC.

+_This image for the "Marvell" based (original) NOT the "Freescale" based._

 By default, the Kali Linux CuBox image **does not** contains the [**kali-linux-default** metapackage](https://tools.kali.org/kali-metapackages) which is often found in Kali platforms.
 If you wish to install extra tools please refer to our [metapackages page](/docs/general-use/metapackages/).

 ## Kali on CuBox - Build-Script Instructions